 What about all the people around you who serve you or who are paid to take care of the world; the shop assistants, the teachers, the taxi-drivers, the people in the call-centres, the cleaners, the waste-disposal people, the nurses.
 What about them?
 Are they really happy at work?
 Really joyous?
 Or are they stressed and deeply unsatisfied — all pasted over with a ‘happy to help you’ smile?
 At best most people are kind of bored.
 ‘Oh.
 It’s okay’ they say.
 ‘Can’t complain!’

-The only people who are happy at work are those at the very top of the pyramid; the wildlife cameramen, the prestigious journalists, the craftsmen and antique dealers, the politicians, the consultants, the celebrated novelists and the movie stars.
+The only people who are happy at work (particularly in the wild) are those at the very top of the pyramid; the wildlife cameramen, the prestigious journalists, the costume designers and antique dealers, the politicians, the consultants, the celebrated novelists and the movie stars.
 How many of these jobs are available do you think, compared to how many are hoping to get them?
 If you aren’t wealthy, you have more chance of being hit by a golden asteroid than getting one of these jobs — and even then, you’ll find, they aren’t all that.
 You’ll find the same pettiness, bitchiness and compromise as everywhere else in the world.

 Does this strike you as right?
 Does it sound right that almost nobody is allowed to enjoy what they do?
 There’s nothing that’s actually painful about making chairs, or driving cars, or growing vegetables, or fixing radios — in fact these things can be incredibly enjoyable — even sweeping the streets can be quite nice — and yet all these activities are hateful for all the millions upon millions who do them.
 Why?
-Why do so many people hate their jobs?
+Why do so many people hate their jobs or feel oppressed by them?

 The answer of course is money, or rather profit.
 Work is not there to help us live, but to help those who control work to make money.
 Because of this everything that is enjoyable about work is removed from it — because its not profitable.
 It’s not profitable to take your time, to be really generous, to do as you please, to work at a small-scale, to take care of the wild, to fix things yourself or to just love each other.
 There’s no money in any of that.